+- □ Each of the two refineries;

-- □ The Transnet pipeline system, and
+- ☐ The Transnet pipeline system;

 - □ Two independent oil and chemical storage terminals:

 - o Vopak

-- o Island View Storage
+- o Island View Storage.

 Storage capacities are "secret" but known to be tight.
 There is no reasonable capacity available to third parties at either Vopak or Island View.
 It certainly is not at the other three.
 Moreover, Vopak advised 50 they had been trying in vain for several years to get planning permission to expand.
 In any case, only licensed OMCs are entitled to import products.
 It is understood new participants are not encouraged unless they qualify under "Black Empowerment" rules.